kej715/DtCyber/stk/README.md

 requests.
 The default is UDP port `111`.
 On most systems, UDP port 111 is a privileged port, so the simulator will need to be run using *sudo* on a Linux, for example, in order for it to bind successfully to this port number.
+- **tapeRobotPort** : specifies the UDP port on which the simulator will listen for ONC RPC calls from *DtCyber* to mount and dismount tapes.
+The default is UDP port `4400`.
 - **tapeServerPort** : specifies the TCP port on which the simulator will listen for channel connections from *DtCyber*.
 The default is TCP port `4400`.
 - **tapeLibraryRoot** : specifies the pathname of the directory in which the